cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 !!!
 Important
-    In a replica cluster with replica mode enabled, the operator does not create any databases or users in the PostgreSQL instance; these are replicated from the original cluster.
+    In a replica cluster with replica mode enabled, the operator does not create any databases or users in the PostgreSQL instance; instead these are replicated from the source cluster.
+    If a replica cluster is detached or promoted to primary, it will start applying the content of the application user secret on the database.
-    It's essential to ensure that all configuration parameters, including the application user secret, are synchronized between the replica and source clusters.
-This synchronization is crucial to prevent issues if the replica is promoted to primary.
+    Therefore, it's essential to ensure that all configuration parameters, including the application user secret, are synchronized between replica and source clusters.

 #### Current limitations